awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-delete.md

 # Delete a Change Calendar entry<a name="change-calendar-delete"></a>

-You can delete a Change Calendar entry by using either the AWS Systems Manager console or the AWS CLI\.
+You can delete an AWS Systems Manager Change Calendar \(Change Calendar\) entry by using either the AWS Systems Manager console or the AWS Command Line Interface \(AWS CLI\)\.
 Deleting a Change Calendar entry deletes all associated events\.

 ## Delete a Change Calendar entry \(console\)<a name="change-calendar-delete-console"></a>